 Performs entry level duties in the maintenance of accounting records for a dept or college.
-This key position is responsible for co-managing the student refund process; responding to the KSU Third ...Apply Now
+This key position is responsible for following: * Co-managing the student refund process; * Responding to ...Apply Now

 Accountants and auditors prepare and examine financial records.
 They ensure that financial records are accurate and that taxes are paid properly and on time.
 Accountants and auditors assess financial operations and work to help ensure that organizations run efficiently.

 Accountants and auditors typically do the following:

 In addition to examining and preparing financial documentation, accountants and auditors must explain their findings.
 This includes preparing written reports and meeting face-to-face with organization managers and individual clients.

 Many accountants and auditors specialize, depending on the particular organization that they work for.
 Some work for organizations that specialize in assurance services (improving the quality or context of information for decisionmakers) or risk management (determining the probability of a misstatement on financial documentation).
 Other organizations specialize in specific industries, such as healthcare.